-STRATEGIC RISK REGISTER SUMMARY AS AT: 31st MARCH 2015
+STRATEGIC RISK REGISTER SUMMARY AS AT: 30 JUNE 2015

-Risk Consequences Gross Risk (Probability x Severity) Net Risk (Probability x Severity) Risk Owner / Lead Officer Taking into Account Current Controls 1 Failure to deliver a balanced budget in line with the MTFP, at a time when the Council's reserves are at an acceptable rather than a robust level. • Impact upon ability to deliver current level of services Unable to resource acceptable levels of service.
+Risk Consequences Gross Risk (Probability x Severity) Net Risk (Probability x Severity) Taking into Account Current Controls Risk Owner / Lead Officer 1 Failure to deliver a balanced budget in line with the MTFP, at a time when the Council's reserves are at an acceptable rather than a robust level.
+Impact upon ability to deliver current level of services Unable to resource acceptable levels of service.
 Significant adverse reputational Impact.
 4,4 16 3,4 12 SAMT / Chief Financial Officer 2 External financial / policy developments have an adverse impact on Council (poor financial settlement), or upon the local economy (employment losses / welfare reform), to which Council is unable to adopt an appropriate change of Strategic direction.
-It would be reasonable to anticipate an increase in the number of policy announcements / legislative changes following on from the May • Unable to deliver the package of services to meet changing local needs and aspirations.
+Unable to deliver the package of services to meet changing local needs and aspirations.
 Unable to effectively support local communities.
 Increased demands on Council services at a time when the Council resource base is reducing.
-4,4, 16 4,3 12 SAMT / Political Leadership
+4,4, 16 4,3 12 SAMT / Political Leadership 3 Delivery of the Council's Agenda is dependent upon effective delivery of both a number of major initiatives inc the Growth Strategy, the New initiatives are not delivered in a cost-effective manner.
+Failure to maintain / improve services in 4,4 16 4,3 12 SAMT / Chief Executive / Political Leadership.

-Risk Consequences Gross Risk (Probability x Severity) Net Risk (Probability x Severity) Taking into Account Current Controls Risk Owner / Lead Officer 3 Delivery of the Council's Agenda is dependent upon effective delivery of both a number of major initiatives inc the Growth Strategy, the Transformation Agenda, Welfare Reform, the localised HRA Regeneration Initiatives (including Mill Lane), the Election, securing major financial savings and implementing a range of new government reforms whilst maintaining service quality, which may overstretch our reduced organisational capacity.
-New initiatives are not delivered in a cost-effective manner.
-Failure to maintain / improve services in line with local aspirations Failure to generate the savings required to balance the budget Financial efficiencies weaken Governance / Internal Control arrangements.
-Service deterioration / failure arising from capacity issues.
-4,4 16 4,3 12 SAMT / Chief Executive / Political Leadership.
-4 Increasing difficult in recruiting to key posts or to replace key staff who leave.
-Recent evidence has indicated that this may be an emerging trend with some concerns that in certain areas of work our pay and grading may be in appropriate.
-Deterioration in services to the public and loss of productivity Weakening of Internal Control arrangements.
-Ability to deliver Corporate Service Plan, service delivery / improvement falters.
-4,4 16 4,3 12 SAMT / Asst Director HR 5 A major operational (including data protection) risk materialises resulting in a significant impact upon the Council's ability to secure its corporate objectives.
-Given the Deterioration in services to the public, potentially a major initial impact upon a local resident or a group of local residents.
-Severe reputational damage to the Council.
-4,4 16 4,3 12 SAMT / Assistant Directors
+Risk Co onsequences Gross Risk (Probability x Severity) Net Risk (Probability x Severity) Taking into Account Current Controls Risk Owner / Lead Officer Transformation Agenda, Welfare Reform, the localised HRA Regeneration Initiatives (including Mill Lane), the Election, securing major financial savings and implementing a range of government reforms whilst maintaining service quality, which may overstretch our reduced organisational capacity. fo balance the Financial efformance / I arrangements. enerate the savings required budget ficiencies weaken nternal Control foration / failure arising from 4 Increasing difficult in recruiting to key posts or to replace key staff who leave.
+Recent evidence has indicated that this may be an emerging trend with some concerns that in certain areas of work our pay and grading may be inappropriate. loss of productWeakening of I arrangements.Ability to deliver • 4,4 16 3,3 9 SAMT / Asst Director HR 5 A major operational (including data protection) risk materialises resulting in a significant impact upon the Council's ability to secure its corporate objectives.
+Given the efficiency measures that have been introduced to date this is considered to be an increasing issue for the Council. potentially a maresident or a great or a great services to the public, ajor initial impact upon a local roup of local residents. onal damage to the Council. and financial resources olve position, impacting on the has its operating capacity fected and is required to 4,4 16 3,3 9 SAMT / Assistant Directors